Social Media Scrapers: What Actually Works in 2026

 Facebook's Graph API was effectively closed to third-party scraping in 2018 following the Cambridge Analytica scandal — most endpoints that returned user or page data were deprecated.
 What remains scrapable in 2026: public Facebook Page posts, page follower/like counts, business info (address, phone, hours), and public group post titles.
 Personal profiles are heavily restricted.
 Block rate from Chrome extension: ~8%.

 Facebook's Graph API v14.0 (2022) removed most third-party data access endpoints.
 What remains is scrapable directly from public page HTML in a real browser — the same data visible to any logged-out visitor.
+See the full Facebook scraper guide for the complete Graph API lockdown history, Python failure analysis, and Pages/Groups workflow.
+For Marketplace specifically — pricing research for resellers, car dealers, and real estate investors — the Facebook Marketplace scraper guide covers the dedicated workflow.

 For B2B use cases, Facebook business pages are the primary target: company name, category, follower count, recent posts (text only — images require separate processing), business address, phone number, and website URL.
 This is useful for competitive research (monitoring competitor Facebook activity) and local business lead generation.
 For a more comprehensive local business data source, Yelp scraping and Google Maps scraping return cleaner structured data (phone, address, rating, category) than Facebook's less-standardized page format.